David Maxwell (academic)

-David Maxwell (born December 2, 1944, New York City) served as the 12th president of Drake University in Des Moines, Iowa from 1999 until 2015.
+David Maxwell (born December 2, 1944) served as the 12th president of Drake University in Des Moines, Iowa from 1999 until 2015.
 He is the son of jazz trumpeter Jimmy Maxwell.

 Biography

-David Maxwell served as president of Drake University from May 1999 through June, 2015, and held a faculty appointment as Professor of Literature.
-He was awarded the title of President emeritus by the Drake Board of Trustees upon his retirement.
-He was director of the National Foreign Language Center in Washington DC from 1993 to 1999, after serving as president of Whitman College from 1989 to 1993.
-Dr. Maxwell was at Tufts University from 1971 to 1989 as a faculty member in Russian language and literature (chairing both the Program in Russian and the Soviet & East European Area Program), and served as Dean of Undergraduate Studies from 1981-89.
+Maxwell served as president of Drake University from May 1999 through June, 2015, and held a faculty appointment as professor of literature.
+He was awarded the title of president emeritus by Drake's board of trustees upon his retirement.
+He was director of the National Foreign Language Center in Washington, D.C., from 1993 to 1999, after serving as president of Whitman College from 1989 to 1993.
+Maxwell was at Tufts University from 1971 to 1989 as a faculty member in Russian language and literature (chairing both the program in Russian and the Soviet & East European area program), and served as dean of undergraduate studies from 1981-89.